 - 4.1 Following recent case law and evidence creating uncertainty around the contribution of new development in Fareham to deteriorating water quality (eutrophication) in the Solent and the effect this is having on the internationally designated sites, there is greater emphasis on the burden of proof to demonstrate that new development will not cause a likely significant effect on the integrity of these sites.
 Development needs to demonstrate that it would prevent any net increase in nutrients and therefore be 'nutrient neutral'. - 4.2 FBC and GBC have accepted that development draining to the Wastewater Treatment Works (WTW) at Peel Common could cause nutrient enrichment and lead to significant effects on the integrity of internationally designated sites in the Solent.
-FBC and GBC worked together in the early stages to understand the issues. - 4.3 FBC and GBC continue to work with PfSH through the Water Quality Working Group to coordinate the provision of a strategic PfSH wide solution in the medium to long term.
-PfSH have commissioned two reports to date, an Integrated Water Management Study (May 2018) and a Technical Note on the Calculation of Nitrate Loading from Housing Growth (July 2020).
+FBC and GBC worked together in the early stages to understand the issues. - 4.3 FBC and GBC continue to work with PfSH through the Water Quality Working Group to coordinate the provision of a strategic PfSH wide solution6 in the medium to long term.
+PfSH have commissioned two reports to date, an Integrated Water Management Study (May 2018)7 and a Technical Note on the Calculation of Nitrate Loading from Housing Growth (July 2020)8.
 Both reports recognise that the administrative areas of Fareham and Gosport use the Peel Common WTW.
-Furthermore, both authorities have signed a Statement of Common Ground with PfSH in relation to the continuing work on wastewater and nitrates as part of a review of the 2016 Spatial Position Strategy.
+Furthermore, both authorities have signed a Statement of Common Ground with PfSH in relation to the continuing work on wastewater and nitrates as part of a review of the 2016 Spatial Position Strategy. - 4.4 The PfSH work also includes the appointment of a Strategic Environmental Planning Officer to take forward the creation of a pilot sub-region mitigation scheme in relation to nitrates.